ggreer/geoff.greer.fm/_posts/2012-12-04-weight-bloat.md

 Is this weight bloat a bad thing?
 Engineers don't add weight without a reason.
 Cars are *much* safer than they used to be.
 They're more comfortable.
 They have more features: air-conditioning, power steering, automatic transmissions, airbags.
 Likewise, a modern 737 carries more passengers and cargo.
 It can fly farther.

-Still, it's important to notice the trade-off between weight and other features.

 What about trade-offs in the opposite direction?
 What do you get if you remove features to save weight?
 Even with modern emissions and safety requirements, it's possible to build a car with the weight of a compact car from 30 years ago.

-Something like the Lotus Elise.
+The result is the [Lotus Elise](http://en.wikipedia.org/wiki/Lotus_Elise).

 Why am I talking about airframes and cars?